Johnemad96/carlasim-Docker/README.md

 # carlasim-Docker

-this Dockerfile creates a ready to go Carla Simulator Image by pulling the official (0.9.12) Dockerhub image of Carla Simulator (carlasim/carla:0.9.12) and fixing the most missing dependencies issues (with the links to the solution of each issue I faced).
+This Dockerfile creates a ready to go Carla Simulator Image by pulling the official (0.9.12) Dockerhub image of Carla Simulator (carlasim/carla:0.9.12) and fixing most missing dependencies issues (with the links to the solution of each issue I faced).
-Official Carla 0.9.12 Documentation and Github https://carla.readthedocs.io/en/0.9.12/ https://github.com/carla-simulator/carla/tree/0.9.12
+Official Carla 0.9.12 Documentation and Github

+https://carla.readthedocs.io/en/0.9.12/

+https://github.com/carla-simulator/carla/tree/0.9.12

+Docker Version: 20.10.12

 # Commands Needed
 ## To Build The Docker image